evanbrass/evanbrass.github.io/about.md

 ---

 I'm an iOS Developer living and learning in San Diego.<br>
-I'm interested in video games, guitars, pinball, pizza, cars.
+I'm also interested in video games, guitars, pinball, pizza, cars.